 When naming kitties, it’s important to keep in mind their true status in the realm of animals.
 Lithe and sleek, cats, both large and small, are the supermodels of the animal kingdom.
 With their cool stare and sultry stride, it’s no wonder the model’s runway is also called the catwalk.

-Here are forty fabulous names for cats from fashion, film, fiction and stage that celebrate cats’ beauty, style and the mystery of their enigmatic gaze.
+Here are 88 majestic names for the queen of the jungle, from fashion, film, literature, and more.
+Celebrate your cat's beauty, style and haughty majesty with a befitting moniker.
 If you feel we have left some fabulous name ideas out, please feel free to add them in the comments section.

 Cute Female Cat Names for the Party Animal

-Lollapalooza: an extraordinary or unusual thing, person, or event; an exceptional example or instance.
-Name you cat Lollapalooza and you can call her Lolly, Lolla or Lola.
+- Lollapalooza: an extraordinary or unusual thing, person, or event; an exceptional example or instance.
+Name your cat Lollapalooza and you can call her Lolly, Lolla, or Lola.